adamtheincredible/brainfuck_to_cpp/README.md

 * Written in python (that in and on itself is enough to make anyone puke)

 ### Examples
-* Get four letters from the user
+* Get four letters from the user:

 `[4 ,>]`